DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 #### Moonshine Models

 Lightweight models designed for computers with limited resources (low memory or CPU).
-Slower and less accurate than Parakeet or Whisper, but ideal for low-end machines:
+Slower and less accurate than Parakeet or Whisper, but ideal for low-end machines.
+All Moonshine models use under 1GB RAM:

-- **Moonshine Base (English)**: Better accuracy among Moonshine models. ~239 MB
+- **Moonshine Base (English)**: Better accuracy among Moonshine models. ~239 MB, under 1GB RAM
-- **Moonshine Tiny (English)**: Smallest English model. ~107 MB
+- **Moonshine Tiny (English)**: Smallest English model. ~107 MB, under 1GB RAM
-- **Moonshine Tiny (Arabic/Chinese/Japanese/Korean/Ukrainian/Vietnamese)**: Single-language variants. ~143 MB each
+- **Moonshine Tiny (Arabic/Chinese/Japanese/Korean/Ukrainian/Vietnamese)**: Single-language variants. ~143 MB each, under 1GB RAM

 **Notes**:

 - Larger models require more powerful hardware
 - English-only models are optimized for English and cannot transcribe other languages
-- Moonshine models are best for computers with very limited RAM
+- Moonshine models are best for computers with very limited RAM (1GB minimum)
 - You can download and switch between models at any time

 ## Usage